5Buttons/Auctionator_CC/README.md

 # Auctionator_CC
-Auctionator for Chromiecraft
+Auctionator +DepositFix for Chromiecraft

 Based on Auctionator+ by BlueAo and all credit to him and the original creator: https://forum.warmane.com/showthread.php?t=412904&p=3030654&viewfull=1#post3030654.
-I only made some small adjustments for Chromiecraft.

-Changelog for Chromiecraft:

-- Slow Scan is the standard mode of scanning because Chromiecraft/Azerothcore doesnt support `getAll`  needed for a fast scan.
-(This might be fixed very soon though: https://github.com/azerothcore/azerothcore-wotlk/pull/20511)
-- Includes DepositFix for changed Deposit Values on Chromiecraft
-- Some minor changes

-Issues:
-- Only localized for enUS Client
+I just added a very simple fix for the reduced deposit costs on Chromiecraft.